Remotely working from home

 Broadband bundles

 Your broadband may be provided as part of a bundle, for example, television, phone, broadband.
-Where a breakdown:

-• is not provided by your supplier, Revenue is willing to accept a reasonable apportionment of the cost of the bundle cost as your broadband cost.
-You can claim 30% of this amount for 2020 and subsequent years (apportioned based on the number of days worked from home over the year).
+• Where a breakdown is not provided by your supplier, Revenue is willing to accept a reasonable apportionment of the bundle cost as your broadband cost.
+You can attribute 30% of the broadband costs to Remote working.

 Note